kubernetes/ingress-nginx/README.md

 ## Questions

-For questions and support please use the [#ingress-nginx](https://kubernetes.slack.com/messages/CANQGM8BA/) channel in the [Kubernetes Slack](http://slack.kubernetes.io/) or [kubernetes-users](https://groups.google.com/forum/#!forum/kubernetes-users) mailing list.
+For questions and support please use the [#ingress-nginx](https://kubernetes.slack.com/messages/CANQGM8BA/) channel in the [Kubernetes Slack](http://slack.kubernetes.io/) or post to the [Kubernetes Forum](https://discuss.kubernetes.io).
 The issue list of this repo is **exclusively** for bug reports and feature requests.

 ## Issues